TheImagingSource/tiscamera/doc/pages/licensing.md

 - The (json library)[https://github.com/nlohmann/json] by Niels Lohmann, which is available under the "MIT" license.

+- (Catch2)[https://github.com/catchorg/Catch2], which is published under the Boost Software License, Version 1.0

 - (CLI11)[https://github.com/CLIUtils/CLI11] under the 3-Clause BSD-License